socketio/socket.io/README.md

 By default, the server will intercept requests that contain `socket.io` in the path / resource part of the URI.
 You can change this as shown in the available options below.

-On the server:
+On the server, install socket.io with NPM:

+    npm install socket.io

+Then:

 	var http = require('http'),
-			io = require('./path/to/socket.io'),
+			io = require('socket.io'),

 	server = http.createServer(function(req, res){
 		// your normal server code